 This course is designed to familiarize students with the major division of literature: fiction, poetry, and drama.
-Students will develop an understanding of and appreciation for literary elements.
+Students will develop an understanding of and appreciation for literary

-- Recognize the differences between literary genres, including but not limited to poetry, fiction, and drama. - Demonstrate basic familiarity and comprehension of vocabulary for discussing literary texts. - 3.
-Write analytically about literature.
+- Recognize the differences between literary genres, including but not limited to poetry, fiction, and - 2.
+Demonstrate basic familiarity and comprehension of vocabulary for discussing literary texts. - Write analytically about literature.